ckottke/ckottke.github.io/research.md

 # Employment

+2021-present: Associate Professor of Mathematics, New College of Florida.

-2016-present: Assistant Professor of Mathematics, New College of Florida.
+2016-2021: Assistant Professor of Mathematics, New College of Florida.

 Fall 2019: Research Member, Mathematical Sciences Research Institute.